-It includes recipes and stories from migrants who brought their traditions and food with them.
+It includes recipes and stories from immigrants who brought their traditions and food with them.

-Farinaccio, who became involved after seeing the Fremantle As it Was Facebook page, said he was proud to be involved in the project.
+Mr Farinaccio, who initially got involved after seeing the Fremantle As it Was Facebook page, said he was proud to be involved in the project.

-�The cookbook is really a community project with lots of recipes coming from families that came to Fremantle, bringing with them some great recipes from the homeland,� he said.
+�The cookbook is really a community project with lots of recipes coming from families that came to Fremantle, bringing some great recipes from the homeland,� he said.

-�Peter was looking for a chef to go through the recipes … he offered and I accepted.
+�Peter was looking for a chef to go through the recipes, and he offered and I accepted.

 �It is filled with great stories, recipes and photos of the community of Fremantle.�